-IGFA maintains world records for both freshwater and saltwater game fishes in all-tackle, all-tackle length, line class, tippet class and junior angler categories.
+IGFA maintains world records for both freshwater and saltwater game fish in All-Tackle, All-Tackle Length, Line Class, Tippet Class and Junior and Smallfry categories.
+In order to qualify for a record, a catch must be a minimum of .453 kg.
+(1 lb.) in weight, and must outweigh the existing record by the required amount or meet the minimum weight requirement for vacant records.

-In order to qualify for a record, a catch must be a minimum of 1 pound (.453 kg) in weight and must outweigh the existing record by the required amount or meet the minimum weight requirements, if any, for vacant records.
 No applications will be accepted for fish caught in hatchery waters, sanctuaries or small bodies of water that are stocked with fish for commercial purposes.
 The intent of this rule shall prevail and IGFA retains the right to determine its applicability on a case by case basis.
-The catch must not be at variance with any laws or regulations governing the species or the waters in which it was caught.
+The catch must not be at variance with any laws or regulations governing recreational catch or harvest of the species or waters in which it is caught.

-When an additional species of game fish is made eligible for IGFA world records, the effective date will be announced.
+When an additional species of game fish is made eligible for IGFA All-Tackle Length, Line Class, Tippet Class, Junior or Smallfry world records, the effective date will be announced by the IGFA.
 Fish caught on or after the effective date will be eligible for records.
-Announcement of an additional species in the World Record Game Fishes book or in other IGFA publications will be considered proper notification in lieu of any other notice.
+Announcement of an additional species in the World Record Game Fishes book or in other IGFA communications will be considered proper notification in lieu of any other notice.

-If an angler submits more than one application for the same record, caught on the same day, only the heaviest or longest fish will be accepted.
+If an angler submits more than one application for the same record, caught on the same day, only the heaviest or longest of the fish will be accepted.

-If claiming a World Record (apart from Juniors & Smallfry) - only World Record Fees apply - it will automatically become a New Zealand record once ratified as a World Record.
+If claiming a World Record, fees apply - it will automatically become a New Zealand record once ratified as a World Record.
 For Junior & Smallfry Records the lines need to be tested for NZ Records - just as long as it is caught on a line class that IGFA allows for the species and line weight used.
 IGFA have no line classes for Junior & Smallfry Records.